Death Letter

 "Death Letter", also known as "Death Letter Blues", is the signature song of the Delta blues musician Son House.
 It is structured upon House's earlier recording "My Black Mama, Part 2" from 1930.
 House's 1965 performance was on a metal-bodied National resonator guitar using a copper slide.
+Of House's several songs titled "Walking Blues", the 1942 recording is actually yet another version of "Death Letter".

 One commentator noted that it is "one of the most anguished and emotionally stunning laments in the Delta blues œuvre."
+Several artists have covered the song, including the White Stripes.

 Lyrics

 Lyrically, the song is about a man who learns of the death of the woman he loves through a letter delivered to him early in the morning.
 The narrator later views her body on the cooling board at the morgue, attends her funeral and returns to his home in a state of depression.

 House's lyrics draw from traditional sources.
 Other blues musicians recorded related songs, including Lead Belly ("Death Letter Blues"), Ishman Bracey ("Trouble Hearted Blues"), Ida Cox ("Death Letter Blues"), Robert Wilkins ("Nashville Stonewall") and Blind Willie McTell ("On the Cooling Board").